uja65/Profile-Automator/README.md

 2. Enter a URL (IMDb page, portfolio website, social media profile)
 3. Wait for the AI to crawl, aggregate, and synthesize the profile
 4. View the generated profile with projects and media
-5. Edit profile picture or project covers as needed

 ## Tech Stack